harrietrs/rap-community-of-practice/docs/training_resources/python/unit-testing.md

   - "unittests":
     - unit test code
   - "integration"
-    - integreation test code
+    - integration test code
   - "backtesting"
     - backtesting code

-We may also want to seperate out our tests further into domains.
+We may also want to separate out our tests further into domains.
 For example we could have all of our unit tests in one file in the unit tests subfolder.
 Alternatively we may have several files for unit tests for different parts of the project.
 For example in the diabetes RAP we have:

 - `test_data_connections.py`
 - `test_field_definitions.py`